GreffMASTER/NAtoms/README.md

 # NAtoms
-A online multiplayer fork of KleleAtoms .
+A online multiplayer fork for KleleAtoms .

 This is testing fork for online multiplayer implementation in KleleAtoms using ENet.